caitotheonlypotato/ha-heatmap-continued/README.md

 - **Visual editor** - configure scales, thresholds, and display options without editing YAML
 - **Custom threshold editor** - build a color scale visually with add/remove steps and a color picker
 - **Configurable legend** - show or hide the legend; control decimal places on tick labels
+- **Cell value labels** - optional numbers drawn in each cell, with text colour chosen for contrast against the background
+- **Hide zero labels** - optionally omit labels when the value is 0 (keeps night/idle hours uncluttered)
 - **Min/max override** - lock the color range to fixed values for consistent comparisons
 - **Cell detail popup** - click any cell for its time window and value; click elsewhere or press Escape to dismiss